Yash-TheCODER/O-1-Academy-X/README.md

 ## Front-end

-The front end of StudySphere has all the necessary pages that an ed-tech platform should have.
+The front end of O(1) Academy-X has all the necessary pages that an ed-tech platform should have.
 Some of these pages are:

 ### For Students:
 1. **Homepage:**